 Leaftiers are small caterpillars which tie the leaves of pointsettia together and feed within the shelter thus formed.
 Two species of leaf tiers are found on poinsettias in North Carolina, the obliquebanded leafroller and a leaf tier with no common name, Platynota flavedana.
 Obliquebanded leafroller adults are 1.7-3.3 cm dark deep yellow to reddishbrown moths with pale orangeyellow (males) to deep yellow (females) hind wings (Figure 3).
 Female moths are larger than males.
 There are two broods of obliquebanded leafrollers in North Carolina.
 Moths have been collected from late April through October.
 The caterpillar is a small greenish worm which ties the leaves of poinsettia together and feeds within.
 Platynota flavedana female moths are reddish brown and fairly evenly marked.
 Males are blackish brown with contrasting reddishocre tips of the wings.
 There are 2 to 3 broods of Platynota flavedana each year.
 Moths have been collected from April to October.
-The slender caterpillars are greenish brownish (Figure 4).
-They tie the leaves of poinsettia together with silk and feed within.
-Leaves that are not directly fed upon are distorted because they grow unevenly because of the silk tying them together even after the caterpillar has matured.
+The slender caterpillars are greenish or brownish (Figure They tie the 4).